arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/contend.md

 ## Overview

-The [Arduino Cloud for Business](https://www.arduino.cc/pro/software-arduino-iot-cloud/) is an Arduino IoT Cloud plan dedicated to companies and industrial clients wanting enhanced features in terms of device management, Role-Based Access Control (RBAC), fleet management, and safe remote access.
+The [Arduino Cloud for Business](https://www.arduino.cc/pro/software-arduino-iot-cloud/) is an Arduino Cloud plan dedicated to companies and industrial clients wanting enhanced features in terms of device management, Role-Based Access Control (RBAC), fleet management, and safe remote access.

 In this article, you will get a general overview of the major features of the Arduino Cloud for Business.

-If you are not familiar with Arduino IoT Cloud, we strongly recommend you to take a look at the following documentation:
+If you are not familiar with Arduino Cloud, we strongly recommend you to take a look at the following documentation:

-* To find all tutorials & articles, visit the [Arduino IoT Cloud Documentation page](https://docs.arduino.cc/cloud/iot-cloud).
+* To find all tutorials & articles, visit the [Arduino Cloud Documentation page](https://docs.arduino.cc/cloud/iot-cloud).
-* For a technical overview, list of features, and API guide, visit the [Arduino IoT Cloud Cheat Sheet](https://docs.arduino.cc/cloud/iot-cloud/tutorials/technical-reference).
+* For a technical overview, list of features, and API guide, visit the [Arduino Cloud Cheat Sheet](https://docs.arduino.cc/cloud/iot-cloud/tutorials/technical-reference).
-* For API & SDK Documentation, visit the developer reference at [Arduino IoT Cloud API](https://www.arduino.cc/reference/en/iot/api/).
+* For API & SDK Documentation, visit the developer reference at [Arduino Cloud API](https://www.arduino.cc/reference/en/iot/api/).

 ## Goals